Niall1985/CLI_virtual_assistant/README.md

-# Desktop_voice_assistant
+# CLI_voice_assistant
-A simple voice assistant for your desktop
+A simple voice assistant which can be accessed from your command line.